tobias-weber/photo-mosaic-app/backend/README.md

 Configuration is loaded from appsettings.json and appsettings.Development.json.

-Uploaded files and the SQLite database are stored in /data (created at project root when using Docker).
+For development, uploaded files and the SQLite database are stored in the `storage/` directory.

 For production, it is recommended to use the supplied [`docker-compose.yml`](../docker-compose.yml) file in the project root.
+It automatically creates a volume for persistent file and database storage.

 ---